MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/view-mail-flow-reports.md

   - **Email after File and URL detonation (ATP only)**
   - **Email detected as benign after Post-delivery protection (URL click time protection)**

-To see emails filtered by EOP features only or ATP features only, click on the value in the chart legend.
+To view the emails filtered by EOP by ATP separately, click on the value in the chart legend.

 The data table contains the following information, shown in descending date order:
  - **Date**